ivanadokic/book-reviews/README.md

 -see all books with their: title, genre, book cover

--see all reviws for particular book
+-see all reveiws for particular book

 -create a new book and add it